 - 7.1 Members will use support services and resources provided by the Council only for Council business.
-Support services shall not be used for political or campaigning activity, or for private purposes. - 7.2 The Council provides support services to member Members only in designated areas (including stationery, IT facilities, printing, photo-copying, travel, transport and parking arrangement, etc.) to assist member Members of the Council. - 7.3 Support services are provided to the Political Group Leaders by the Members' Services Section of the Democracy and Governance Manager DepartmentPortfolio.
-Individual Departments services may, in addition, provide support services to an Cabinet Member with Portfolio, Lead Members, Chairs of Scrutiny Committees and Panel Chairs.
+Support services shall not be used for political or campaigning activity, or for private purposes. - 7.2 The Council provides support services to Members (including stationery, IT facilities, printing, photo-copying, travel, transport and parking arrangement, etc.) to assist Members in discharging their role as Members of the Council. - 7.3 Support services are provided by the Members' Services Section of the Governance Portfolio.
+Individual services may, in addition, provide support to a Cabinet Member, Chairs of Committee and Panel Chairs.